thePROGRAM

 - New to eXit SPACE or no DSP Account?
 You will create an account for your dancer when you sign up.

 - Current student with DSP Account?
-Use your new DSP login to sign up for the summer program
+Use your DSP login to sign up for the summer program

 - Cancellation Policy: